 I went to a workshop organised by Berkshire Cancer Rehabilitation and we discussed stress management, sleeping problems and fatigue – none of which I suffer from and perhaps in hindsight I didn’t need to be there.
 But hearing from the others (none of which had a terminal diagnosis) they have all sorts of issues – so I look at them and think how lucky I am that I can get out of bed and get on with life.
 My diary has multiple entries each day – not all cake eating by the way but there’s all the therapies and sporty activities I do..

 Anyway, back to the workshop, when we stopped for lunch that day we went over to the church where the village deli and coffee shop are based.
+What a great way to make use of a church building.
 There I had a slice of chocolate cake with some old fashioned silver balls on top!

 I met Ruth this week – we meet every year to celebrate our birthdays which both fall in December.
 Our waitress at Darwin’s, Fenchurch Street was really bemused by this ”you mean one time in a year”.
 We were very restrained and didn’t eat cake.
 I was still thinking about the huge portion of pavlova I had at Marion’s the night before. .